The Feast Day of healthfulness

 Whether it’s another hipster trend or a healthy lifestyle choice, millennials are leading the push towards a healthier food industry.
 They are the main contributors to the 8.1% increased in plant-based food in the US in 2017.
 Healthfulness is now considered to be one of the most crucial factors when choosing a produce or a restaurant.
 With more emphasis on healthy eating, it’s almost impossible for restaurants to turn a blind eye to this new trend.

-These tech-savvy young adults are looking for salutary healthy food options with contemporary vibes and beautifully presented dishes, so they can share their dining experiences on Social Media.
-Although their constant posting is a major eye roll for parents, their social media shares could earn your restaurant some major free advertising.
+These tech-savvy young adults are looking for salutary healthy food options with contemporary vibes and beautifully presented dishes, so they can share their dining experiences on social media.
+Their social media shares could earn your restaurant some major free advertising.

 The long-anticipated food that looks like a work of art is delivered to the dining table.